I s your blog fast enough? According to an Akamai report, 40% of users will abandon a website if it takes longer than 3 seconds to load.

-A slow load time will affect almost everything that occurs on that blog and have dire consequences for your long term success and usability.
+Slow load time will affect almost everything that occurs on a blog and has dire consequences for your long-term success and usability.

-Today I’m going to talk about why site speed is so important and what you can do to fix it.
+Today, I’m going to talk about why site speed is so important and what you can do to speed up your WordPress website.

 Whatever your blogging goal might be, good site speed is obviously crucial.
 Many people don’t actually realize the impact speed has on various aspects of online business.

 Have a read through this list and see whether you think your blog might be affected.

 - It affects your signups.
 As a blogger, one of your biggest goals should be to get more email subscribers for your mailing list.
 A slow loading time makes it less likely that people will be patient through the signup process.
 Each delay will cause someone to bounce from your site without subscribing.

 - It affects your SEO.
 Google has already indicated that site speed is a major factor affecting a blog’s search engine rankings.
 They want to make the web faster and more enjoyable for their own users, so we need to make sure our blog is up to the task.

 - It affects your sales and conversions.
 Waiting time is important for sales both offline and online, and it will always have an effect on your bottom line.
 Roughly 50% of users expect a site to load in under two seconds and if it doesn’t, they promptly hit the back button and look elsewhere.